aldrinbrillante/DSAlgo-Frequency-Counting/README.md

 # DSAlgo Frequency Counting
- DSAlgo Frequency Counting
+ Word Frequency Counting using Python

 Welcome to Word Frequency Counter! 📊

+Objective:

-Objective: Running this program will
+Running this program will

 ```
 print all words in selected file